 "THE TIMELINE."

-Back in 2016, Sam Njunuri had a large and to this date, un-assessed African Art Collection believed to be worth millions of dollars.
-Sam Njunuri was paying storage at 5373 West Alabama, Houston, Texas 77056 when his monthly rent increased significantly.
-It was during this time frame, that he came to know Harris County Precinct One Commissioner Rodney Ellis.
-Rodney Ellis, according to Sam Njunuri devised a plan to take advantage of his (Njunuri's) situation according to Marler.
+Back in 2016, Sam Njunuri had an extensive African art collection, believed to be worth millions of dollars to this date, which remains unassessed.
+Sam Njunuri was paying storage at 5373 West Alabama, Houston, Texas 77056, when his monthly rent increased significantly.

-Sam Njunuri wanted to start a museum to show off his art collection.
-Ellis (allegedly), according to Njunuri promised to help him store the art collection and get a museum/funding going.
+"Sam Njunuri wanted to start a museum to show off his art collection," stated Charles "Chuck" Marler.
+Harris County Commissioner Rodney Ellis (allegedly), according to Njunuri, promised to help him store the art collection and get a museum/funding deal going.

-It was back in 2017 when Angele Johnson (the sister of Harris County Commissioner Rodney Ellis' wife Licia Green Ellis) and her co-worker Larry Johnson (not related) along with Sam Njunuri got together and started a company called African Art Global Inc. It was also in 2017 when Harris County Commissioner Rodney Ellis secretly stored Njunuri's art collection in a Harris County facility that he controlled.
+It was back in 2017 when Angele Johnson (the sister of Harris County Commissioner Rodney Ellis' wife Licia Green Ellis) and her co-worker Larry Johnson (not related), along with Sam Njunuri, got together and started a company called African Art Global Inc.

-Months went by and Sam Njunuri did not get his museum, so he (allegedly) started asking Harris County Commissioner Rodney Ellis about his art collection.
-According to what Sam Njunuri told former FBI Investigative Specialist Charles "Chuck" Marker, Commissioner Ellis gave him (Sam Njunuri) the run-around about the art collection.
+Months went by, and Sam Njunuri did not get his museum, so he (allegedly) started asking Harris County Commissioner Rodney Ellis about his art collection.
+According to what Sam Njunuri told former FBI Investigative Specialist Charles "Chuck" Marker, Commissioner Rodney Ellis gave him (Sam Njunuri) the run-around about the art collection.

 Back in October of 2021, a Harris County Grand Jury declined to charge Harris County Commissioner Rodney Ellis for his role in the housing of the African Artwork.
 However, it was determined that procedures were not followed in the storage of the presumed priceless artwork.